shortstheory/dtn-unetstack/README.md

             DtnPDU pdu(reliableLink.getMTU());
             def pduData = pdu.decode(msg.data);
             switch(pduData.type) {
-            case DATA_PDU:
-                //store data pdus
                 // in multihop I'm not too sure what will happen here:
                 // but for now we can just send it to router and see what happens
                 // now send the DDN:

-                def req = new DatagramReq(data: data)
-                router.send(req); // FIXME: ???
+            case DatagramNtf:
+                notify << msg;
                 break;
-            case SUCCESS_PDU:
-                //delete our own copy.
-Though for now we are dealing with link level
-                // so this may not be needed
-                def successfulId = pduData.id;
-                break;
-            case FAILURE_PDU:
-                // not sure what to do here. used when a message for my node expires def failedId = pduData.id;
-                break;
-            }
-            break;
             case DatagramDeliveryNtf:
-            // how do we get the message to which it is mapped? -> inReplyTo String s = msg.inReplyTo;
+                // how do we get the message to which it is mapped? -> inReplyTo
+                // the problem is that we are resending the datagram.
+                // so this DDN may not make sense to any subscriber String s = msg.inReplyTo;
                 def pduId = datagramMap.get(s);
                 storage.deleteMsg(pduId);
-            // FIXME: Important!
-            // should we resend a DtnNtf using the PduID? break;
+                notify << msg;
+                break;
             case DatagramFailureNtf:
-            // failing is ok, just as long as ttls aren't exceeded
-            // we probably shouldn't need to do anything here break;
+                // we don't need to do anything,
+                // but again, which Dgram/might need to manually map this
+                // is it mapped to?
+                notify << msg;
+                break;
         }
     }
 };